Managing Groups for G Suite

 Google Groups provide a convenient way for your users to communicate with groups of people they frequently contact.
-As a Google Apps administrator, you can create and manage groups for your organization using the Groups control in the Admin console.
+As a G Suite administrator, you can create and manage groups for your organization using the Groups control in the Admin console.
 You can also use the Groups for Business service to take advantage of additional features.

-You have two options for using Groups with Google Apps:
+You have two options for using Groups with G Suite:

 You can create and manage groups for your organization using the Groups control in the Admin console.
 With the Groups control, you can create basic groups that people in your organization can use as mailing lists.
 People can then use a single address to send mail to the entire group, or invite the group to a meeting or to share a document.
 These Admin console groups make it easy to:

 - Communicate with groups of people.
 For example, groups can be useful for departments, project teams, classes, office locations, special-interest groups, and more.

 - Manage access to documents, sites, videos, and calendars.
 Users can share their content with groups instead of entering individual addresses.

 If you have the legacy free edition of Google Apps, upgrade to G Suite to get this feature.